 TV and film credits include Glenroe, Tintean, and Voyage (RTE), A Freezing Summer (Japan), Angela Mooney Dies Again, In The Name of the Father, The Secret of Roan Inish, Rob Roy and Moondance.

 In 1999, Maire was featured on the two chart-topping albums, Tears of Stone (The Chieftains) and Eist, for which she wrote the title song, a duet with Brian Kennedy.

-Maire has composed and recorded two other solo albums: The Voyage of Bran and Celtic Lovers and in 1999 was working on her fourth album.
+Maire has composed and recorded two other solo albums: The Voyage of Bran and Celtic Lovers and is currently (1999) working on her fourth album.